ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

 # eRCaGuy_CodeFormatter

-A collection of scripts & configuration files to quickly and easily format your code (by calling clang-format, for instance)
+A collection of scripts & configuration files to quickly and easily format your code (by calling `clang-format` or `git clang-format`, for instance)

 By Gabriel Staples
 https://gabrielstaples.com